-To my mind, there has never been a more significant addition of an awards category to any festival as that of the to the .
+To my mind, there has never been a more significant addition of an awards category to any festival as that of the Glass Lion to the Cannes Lions International Festival of Creativity.
 Why?
 Because the world we live in isn’t fair, or equal, or entirely decent.
 But it is one in which the best amongst us within our creative industry across the globe can significantly raise our game in striving for equality and fairness and a common level of decency.
 After all, if we don’t set the bar high – then push it even higher – how will we ever manage to get up in the morning, peer into our collective bathroom mirror, and be proud of the reflection staring back at us?

 So when Cannes Lions announced the new Lion award – set on smashing through gender stereotypes and bias – I applauded wholeheartedly.